Kimserey/BlogArchive/20160726_gradient_descent.md

     thetha - settings.LearningRate * ((2./float settings.Dataset.Length) * sum)
 ```

-And finally we can now iterate n number of time and calculate the thetas.
+Finally we can iterate `n` number of times and calculate the thetas.

 ```
 let estimate settings =